-Below is a timeline of some of the key developments over the past few months.
+Below is a timeline of some key developments as COVID-19 swept through the region.

 Reports first emerge of a mysterious pneumonia-like illness linked to an outdoor food market in the Chinese city of Wuhan.